Skip to main content

 Pastoral care, inclusivity and discipline

 Pastoral support praised for being prompt and discreet; extends to whole family and counselling is proactively offered if considered it could be of benefit – a far cry from schools that expect pupils to ask for it and even then have long waiting lists.
 Strong chaplaincy and, most recently, a school psychologist who produces a weekly mindfulness publication (came into its own during the pandemic).
-Head says he takes ‘her lead around mental health both for staff and pupils – I’m a great believer that you can’t get it right with the pupils unless you get it right with the staff first.’
-The head’s own emotional transparency is not lost on parents and pupils – he told us how ‘I just went into my office and wept’ after hearing of how some families had been affected during the pandemic.
+Staff take ‘her lead around mental health both for staff and pupils – I’m a great believer that you can’t get it right with the pupils unless you get it right with the staff first,’ said the head.

 Past boarding structure is a huge boon pastorally.
 Years 7 and 8 operate as a slightly separate group with a form structure; then, when pupils enter year 9, the full house system kicks in.
 This means that the school can use the early years to build a sense of belonging and identity amongst all the children, who enter not only from the two preps but also from a lot of other feeder primaries.
 Parents confirm that younger pupils are very happy to share concerns with sixth formers as well as staff.